18F/foia-recommendations/Glossary.md

 ##### FOIA Public Liaison

-Designated by the Chief FOIA Officer who is responsible for acting as the public contact for addressing concerns of requesters related to FOIA administration.
+Responsible for acting as the public contact for addressing concerns of requesters related to FOIA administration.
+Designated by the Chief FOIA Officer.

 ##### PII